Ni no Kuni: Music

 Japanese musician Joe Hisaishi, who previously worked on Studio Ghibli films, serves as lead composer for the series.

 When Studio Ghibli agreed to produce the animated sequences of Ni no Kuni, they contacted Joe Hisaishi to work on the game's music.
 Hisaishi, who previously worked with Studio Ghibli on films such as Princess Mononoke (1997) and Spirited Away (2001), met with Hino.
 After witnessing Hino's passion for the project, Hisaishi agreed to work on the game's soundtrack.
 Rei Kondoh also created background music for the score, and all in-game music was performed by the Tokyo Philharmonic Orchestra.
 "Kokoro no Kakera", the theme song for Dominion of the Dark Djinn and Wrath of the White Witch, was written by Hisaishi; his daughter Mai Fujisawa performed the song in Japanese, while chorister Archie Buchanan performed the English version.
 The team found great difficulty in selecting a performer for the English version, though ultimately settled upon Buchanan due to his ability to convey the "vulnerability and innocence" of the game's characters in a "moving and powerful performance".
 For the orchestral music to fit onto the Nintendo DS at a high quality, Ni no Kuni: Dominion of the Dark Djinn was shipped on a 4-gigabit game card.
 Hisaishi also worked on the score for Ni no Kuni II: Revenant Kingdom.

 Two Ni no Kuni soundtracks were commercially released.
 An album titled Ni no Kuni: Shikkoku no Madoushi Original Soundtrack was released in Japan on February 9, 2011, featuring music from Dominion of the Dark Djinn.
 A two-disc soundtrack was later released on March 28, 2013; the first disc is a re-release of the Japanese soundtrack, while the second disc contains additional tracks from Wrath of the White Witch.

 Film

 An animated film adaptation, simply titled NiNoKuni, premiered in Japan on August 23, 2019, and was localized in English and released via Netflix on January 16, 2020.
-The film was directed by Yoshiyuki Momose, executive produced and written by Hiro, composed by Hisaishi, produced by OLM, Inc. and distributed by Warner Bros.
+The film was directed by Yoshiyuki Momose, executive produced and written by Hino, composed by Hisaishi, produced by OLM, Inc., and distributed by Warner Bros.
 Japan.